jazzfog/LiveBox/readme.md

-# LiveBox - A jQuery Lightbox Plugin
+# LiveBox - A React Lightbox Component

 React port of LiveBox...